badoet/ionic-framework/core/src/components/refresher/readme.md

 ### iOS Usage

-Using the iOS native `ion-refresher` requires setting the `pullingIcon` property on `ion-refresher-content` to the value of one of the available spinners.
+Using the iOS native `syg-refresher` requires setting the `pullingIcon` property on `syg-refresher-content` to the value of one of the available spinners.
 See the [Spinner Documentation](../spinner#properties) for accepted values.
 The `pullingIcon` defaults to the `lines` spinner on iOS.
 The spinner tick marks will be progressively shown as the user pulls down on the page.

-The iOS native `ion-refresher` relies on rubber band scrolling in order to work properly and is only compatible with iOS devices as a result.
+The iOS native `syg-refresher` relies on rubber band scrolling in order to work properly and is only compatible with iOS devices as a result.
 We provide a fallback refresher for apps running in iOS mode on devices that do not support rubber band scrolling.

 ### Android Usage

-Using the MD native `ion-refresher` requires setting the `pullingIcon` property on `ion-refresher-content` to the value of one of the available spinners.
-See the [ion-spinner Documentation](../spinner#properties) for accepted values. `pullingIcon` defaults to the `circular` spinner on MD.
+Using the MD native `syg-refresher` requires setting the `pullingIcon` property on `syg-refresher-content` to the value of one of the available spinners.
+See the [syg-spinner Documentation](../spinner#properties) for accepted values. `pullingIcon` defaults to the `circular` spinner on MD.

 ## Interfaces